caneel logo white

 SHARE

-She was successful.
+They were successful.
 Here’s how you can be too: Challenging perfectionism, embracing vulnerability, and aiming for progress, not perfection.

 The Perfectionism Struggle

-Perfectionism is a common struggle for many people, accompanied by often unattainable standards.
-For a significant portion of her life, Jess Kolko grappled with perfectionism.
-It became a recurring theme in her personal and professional growth journey.
+For a significant portion of her life, Jess Kolko, a life-long high achiever, grappled with perfectionistic tendencies.
+It became a recurring theme in their personal and professional growth journey.
+However, they realized that vulnerability and acknowledging imperfections could be strengths.

 Embrace Vulnerability

+One of the most challenging aspects of perfectionism, particularly when operating at a high level, is the fear of making mistakes and the subsequent pressure to hide or cover them up.
+However, mistakes will inevitably be made.
+What sets leaders apart is how they handle those mistakes.
+Leaders who attempt to sweep their mistakes under the rug only encounter greater challenges later on.
+It creates a culture where people cannot be fallible humans.
+This approach is not only unrealistic but also destroys trust and psychological safety within a team.
 When you choose to acknowledge your missteps and share them without shame or judgment, you create an atmosphere of acceptance and vulnerability within your team.
 By setting an example of humility and embracing your imperfections, you can foster an environment where team members feel comfortable acknowledging their own humanity, especially when the world around them is in chaos.

 Aim for Progress, Not Perfection

 In the pursuit of perfection, it is easy to become trapped within the confines of established norms and comfortable routines.
 The belief that avoiding risks will prevent failure may seem logical, but it also hinders growth and innovation.
 Sticking to the status quo can cause you to miss out on valuable opportunities.
+To ensure that business growth continues even during times of uncertainty, it is essential to prioritize personal growth.

+Creating a culture of continual growth, innovation, and open-mindedness starts with you as the leader.
 You can create an environment where progress is valued more than unattainable perfection, and what could be more perfect than that?

 Leadership in challenging times requires a willingness to confront our own imperfections and embrace progress over perfection.
 Jess Kolko’s journey serves as an example of how leaders can grow and thrive by challenging perfectionism, embracing vulnerability, and aiming for progress.
 By creating a culture of acceptance, vulnerability, and continual growth, leaders can inspire their teams and foster an environment that encourages authenticity and innovation.
-Let us remember that leaders are not infallible, but their ability to acknowledge their humanity and prioritize progress sets them apart.
-As we navigate the ever-changing landscape of leadership, let us embrace progress and continue to evolve, both personally and professionally.

 This article is related to my interview with Jess Kolko – Listen here.